 The international definition adopted in Europe for VRT includes any solid malignancies characterized by an annual incidence of < 2/millions of children (2).

 This extremely low incidence often has limited research and the collection of significant clinical and laboratory data.
-Consequently, it is complicated to produce evidence-based treatment guidelines, and physicians are forced to treat children with VRT on an individual basis
+Consequently, it is complicated to produce evidence-based treatment guidelines, and physicians are forced to treat children with VRT on an individual basis.

 VRT show variable epidemiological patterns, may arise at virtually all anatomic sites with variable histology, and may be associated with an underlying genetic predisposition.
 Some VRT characteristically occur at the pediatric age, such as pleuropulmonary blastoma or pancreatoblastoma.
 Other tumors more commonly develop during adulthood or may even be frequent in adult patients (i.e., colon cancer or malignant melanoma), but only rarely develop in children and adolescents.
 There is growing evidence that at least some of them are biologically and clinically distinct from their adult counterparts.
 Lastly , a substantial group of “borderline” tumors with uncertain clinical behavior and no standard treatments are also included in the group of VRT.